jlangch/venice/doc/readme/recursion.md

 ## Comparing recursion efficiency

-To see how efficient tail call optimization for recursion is we compare simple recursion with self recursion applied to computing Fibonacci numbers.
+To see how efficient tail call optimization for recursion is we compare simple recursion with self recursion applied to computing Fibobacci numbers.

 _Note: all examples run with upfront macro expansion enabled._